 THP 3690 / Sequence III

 Refer to Theatre and Performance Courses (Conservatory of Theatre Arts) for description.
 Formerly also offered as LIT 3690.

 LIT 3695 / 4 credits / Alternate years / Sequence III

 Novels, poems, and plays produced in the U.S. from World War II to the present.
 Focus is on the development of a postmodern aspect, and attention is concentrated on the flourishing literature of minority groups.
-Writers include Jack Kerouac, Thomas Pynchon, Louise Erdrich, Toni Morrison, Don DeLillo, Adrienne Rich, and Tony Kushner.
+Writers include Jack Kerouac, Thomas Pynchon, Louise Erdrich, ToPIn this memoir-saturated time, it is important to recall that a personni Morrison, Don DeLillo, Adrienne Rich, and Tony Kushner.

 Contemporary Literatures in English:

 Multicultural Britain and Postcolonial Global Culture